fasibio/ThreadDistributor/README.md

 # ThreadDistributor
 Java Thread Distributor﻿

-If you have a list of tasks you can use this framework to distribut it to different Threads.
+If you have a list of tasks you can use this framework to distribut it to different threads.

 Please tell us in which Software you useing this lib.